How Do I Cook Perfect White Rice?

 To cook rice perfectly, first rinse the rice to remove excess starch.
 Use a 1:2 rice-to-water ratio, and avoid lifting the lid during cooking.
 After the rice is done, fluff it with a fork and let it rest for a few minutes before serving.
 The key steps are rinsing, using the right water ratio, avoiding disturbance, and allowing a resting period.

-See also Best rice for chicken and broccoli stir-fry
+See also Best rice for vegan sushi rolls

 The primary user intent is to learn the correct way to cook rice.
 The modified text addresses this by providing a step-by-step guide, including the necessary actions and rationale.
 It covers the relevant entities of rice, water, cooking method, and post-cooking handling.